qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

-In the area next to the locator bar, a summary of actions you've carried out will be shown when needed  (such as selecting features in a layer, removing layer) or a long description of the tool you are hovering over (not available for all tools).
+In the area next to the locator bar, a summary of actions you've carried out will be shown when needed  (such as selecting features in a layer, removing layer, pan distance and direction) or a long description of the tool you are hovering over (not available for all tools).

 In case of lengthy operations, such as gathering of statistics in